luzny274/PhaseVortexGen_iSCAT/README.md

 ## Usage

 ### convert.exe
-When running this program, you will be asked to input the path of the image you want to convert, the image number, and the output image resolution.
+When running this program, you will be asked to input the path of the image you want to convert, the image \<number\>, and the output image resolution.
 Then a file called image\<number\>.h gets created, containing drawing instructions for the arduino, according to the settings set in the "settings.txt" file.

 The resolution of the output image must always be lower than 128x128.